|Fire Prevention Bureau|

 We will try to accommodate late afternoon, early evening CCO Inspections as necessary

 The Fire Prevention Bureau is responsible for Continued Certificate of Occupancies(CCO) in all residential change of tenancy(Rentals) and transfer of deeds(Resales).
 The CCO includes the NJ Uniform Fire Code Certificate of Smoke Alarm and Carbon Monoxode Detector Compliance.
-A Temporary CCO will be issued at the Fire Official's discretion.
+A Temporary CCO will be issued at the Fire Official's discretion only when the property is unoccupied, complies with NJAC 5-70-4.19 for smoke alarms.
+The TCCO wil be non-transferable.

 The Fire Prevention Bureau will also be handling the registration of all 1 and 2 family rental dwellings, but will not be conducting the five year Housing Inspections.